howerj/junk/README.md

 This is not the original project but a personal copy of it.
 The original is at <https://github.com/andrewchambers/cmips>.

+I have changed the API, ported the VM to Windows and restructured the project (which are all minor things compared to the original implementation).

+The original README.md (with a few modifications) is below:

 # cmips

 Tiny MIPS 4kc emulator (smallest and easiest emulator to hack on that I